-Grace Christian University provides intercollegiate competition in baseball, basketball, cross-country, soccer, and track and field for men.
-Women's sports include basketball, cross-country, soccer, softball, tennis, track and field, and volleyball.
+Grace Christian University provides intercollegiate competition in baseball, basketball, and soccer for men.
+Women's sports include basketball, soccer, softball, and volleyball.
 Intramural sports are also available.

 The University is affiliated with the National Christian College Athletic Association (NCCAA), which sponsors regional and national tournaments in various sports.